 The City has attempted to stretch its road repair dollars as far as possible by focusing on concrete panel replacement versus complete road rebuilds.
 Replacing concrete panels when possible focuses on fixing problematic areas of the roadway without replacing the entire thoroughfare and keeps costs in relative check.

 The PASER study involves inspecting every street in Taylor, and rating its “health.”
 The ratings vary from 1 (failed) to 10 (excellent) and everywhere in between.

-The color key is located on the bottom of the maps that can be accessed below.
+The color key is located on the bottom of the maps.
 Gray lines represent roadways that are not in the City’s jurisdiction (state, county, private, etc.).
 Orange are failed roadways; shades of purple and gold represent poor; khaki, yellow and lime represent fair; dark green is good; light blue very good; and dark blue excellent,

 This year, the City’s PASER study was rolled out in three separate PDF maps.
 One shows the ratings of all roadways; the second the ratings of only asphalt roadways; and the third the ratings of only concrete roadways.

 Breaking out the maps like this will give our residents better visual of the PASER ratings throughout Taylor, Mayor Rick Sollars said.